sisinflab-swot/cowl/docs/api/io/reading.rst

   via `CowlManager::cowl_manager_set_parser()`.

 You can integrate additional parsers by providing suitably populated `CowlParser` instances.
-When implementing one, use the provided `CowlParserCtx` instance for common parser tasks, such as ontology population and error handling.
+When implementing one, use the provided `CowlEditor` instance for common parser tasks, such as ontology population and error handling.
 Refer to the built-in parsers if you need guidance.

 .. doxygenstruct:: CowlParser
-.. doxygenstruct:: CowlParserCtx
+.. doxygenstruct:: CowlEditor

 .. _import: